runfinch/finch-website/docs/docs/configuration-reference.md

 rosetta: true
 ```

-## Parameters:
+## Parameters

+Many of Finch's configuration options are currently macOS only, and this will be indicated below.
+On Windows, there are [more advanced configuration options available here](./managing-finch/windows/advanced-configuration.md).

-- `cpus`: The number of logical CPUs to attach to the virtual machine.
+- `cpus` **(macOS only)**: The number of logical CPUs to attach to the virtual machine.
 The
   default is determined dynamically based on the resources available using
   `0.25 * total_cpu_cores`, with a minimum value of `2`.

-- `memory`: The amount of memory to attach to the virtual machine.
+- `memory` **(macOS only)**: The amount of memory to attach to the virtual machine.
 The default
   is determined dynamically based on the resources available using
    `0.25 * total_memory`, with a minimum value of `2GiB`.